GuillaumeLeBerreBIT/ChimereNanoporePipeline/config/README.md

 This is a configuration file written in YAML format.
 It contains various parameters and settings for running a specific program or workflow.
 The following sections describe the different sections and their corresponding values:

 ## General Settings
 - **startfolder**: The path to the folder containing all the input files (fastq).
 It can use relative or absolute paths.
-The current value is "../Cmaenas_minion_data".

 - **identifier**: A unique identifier used for creating folder and file names.
 It is recommended to use different identifiers for each run to avoid overwriting or combining files from different experiments.
-The current identifier is "fastq_runid_211".

 - **genes**: A list of mitochondrial genes.
 The current list includes "ATP6", "ATP8", "COX1", "COX2", "COX3", "CYTB", "NAD1", "NAD2", "NAD3", "NAD4", "NAD4L", "NAD5", and "NAD6".